cacophony-wj/LeS/README.md

 # A word about ENBs

-The whole style of this modlist has been overhauled.
-As such I chose _PI CHO_ as the ENB because it has better subsurface and more customizable LUTs (color schemes).
-If you don't like my gritty, vaguely bloody look hit _SHIFT-ENTER_ and look to the right under _POSTPROCESS_.
-There you will find options for _LUT_.
-Disable _Desert Strike_ and enable _Kitsune Cut_.
-That's the best one.
+_Rudy_ finally did a _Cathedral Weathers_ preset so I have dropped everything to add it.

-If you don't like _PI CHO_ I have tested these:
+If you don't like it for some weird reason I have tested these.

-_Silent Horizons_ is probably the best one I've ever seen.
+_Silent Horizons_ is probably the best one I've ever seen... before _Rudy_ that is.

+_PI CHO_ is based off of SH but has more customization options that I've seen anywhere.
+Good luck preventing stonework from shining like headlights.

 _Amon's ENB_ comes highly recommended from _Living Skyrim_ and other users.
 It's supposed to be pretty light so this should be your first choice if stuff gets stuttery.